anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 * **Luke 13.10-17** continues the series in Luke, and is about the crippled woman being healed on the sabbath, so that she 'stood up straight and began praising God'.
 The 'Related' reading, **Isaiah 58.9b-14**, is about honouring the sabbath and delighting in God, who will 'satisfy your needs'.
 The 'Related' psalm, **Psalm 103.1-8**, speaks of God as the one who 'satisfies you with good things'.

 ## Sunday between 28 August and 3 September (Proper 17)

+Year A

+* **Exodus 3.1-15** continues the series in the Pentateuch and in Exodus, and is about Moses at the burning bush, and God's promise to deliver his people from Egypt, and bring them 'to a good and broad land'. **Psalm 105.1-6, 23-26, 45b** (see also Proper 12, 14 and 20) speaks of Israel in Egypt, and of God sending 'Moses his servant'.
+Alternatively, **Psalm 115** is about God's supremacy over the idols of the nations.
+* **Romans 12.9-21** continues the series in Romans (without a gap), and is about living as Christians.
+* **Matthew 16.21-28** continues the series in Matthew (without a gap), and has Jesus foretelling his death and resurrection, and calling his followers to 'take up their cross', with the promise that 'those who lose their life for my sake will find it'.
+The 'Related' reading, **Jeremiah 15.15-21**, has Jeremiah speaking of being persecuted, and God promising to save him and deliver him.
+The 'Related' psalm, **Psalm 26.1-8**, calls out for vindication when living among the wicked.

 Year C